David Hall (printer): Mid life

-Benjamin Franklin and David Hall's 1759–1766 ledger Work-Book No. 2 of their print house was discovered in an attic in a New Jersey home in 1928 after missing for nearly a century.
+Benjamin Franklin and David Hall's 1759–1766 ledger Work-Book No. 2 of their print house was discovered in an attic in a New Jersey home in 1928 after being missing for nearly a century.
 Wilberforce Eames of the Department of Manuscripts at the New York Public Library claims that the record book is in the hand-writing of David Hall.

 It reveals that Franklin was in England on business for the Province of Pennsylvania from the middle of 1757 to the middle of 1762.
 He returned to Philadelphia in November 1762 and remained in the American colonies until November 1764.
 He then went back to England and was there until the Spring of 1775, when he came back to the colonies.
 For most of time period from 1759 to 1762 the printing business was conducted by Hall since Franklin was gone.
 Most of the entries in the journal are charges for advertisements published in the Pennsylvania Gazette.
 There are scattered throughout the journal's pages recording of charges for various printing jobs related to political papers between November, 1762, and November, 1764; a time when Franklin was in the colonies between his second and third visits to England.
 It also shows Franklin was sent by the Pennsylvania Assembly as Minister to England protesting against the 1765 Stamp Act.
 The ledger shows a charge to the province of Pennsylvania for printing 200 copies of a proclamation for public thanksgiving.